-Power levels are high on these machines, delivering charging rates up to 250kW, allowing drivers to add up to 75 miles of range in just 5 minutes.
+Power levels are high on these machines.
+They deliver charging rates up to 250 kW, allowing drivers to add up to 75 miles of range in just 5 minutes.

 Supercharging is all about convenience.

-No fumbling for credit cards or opening an app, authentication is built into the car — just plug in, and charging starts.
+No more fumbling for credit cards or opening an app.
+Authentication is built into the car—just plug in and the charging starts.

-These networks cost pennies to the dollar compared to gas and let Tesla drivers explore without any charging worries or range anxiety.
+These networks cost pennies on the dollar compared with gas and let Tesla drivers explore without any charging worries or range anxiety.

 Their charging stalls are slick, widely available, and cost-effective.

-How much it’s going to cost you to charge up at one of these stations will vary though.
+But the cost to charge up at one of these stations will vary.

-Prices are a bit higher than what you would pay for at-home charging but you have to factor in the network infrastructure costs as well as maintenance for the stations themselves.
+Prices are a bit higher than what you would pay for at-home charging, but you have to factor in the network infrastructure costs and the maintenance for the stations.

 But how do you ensure you come out ahead on time spent at the plug too?

-You might be wondering on average, how long people spend at the Supercharger?
+You might be wondering how long people spend at the Supercharger on average.

 Anywhere from 15–30 minutes is the standard for powering up your Tesla.